discourse/discourse-prometheus-alert-receiver/README.md

   to give a brief description of the problem, and potentially links to a runbook or other useful information.

-- **`topic_assignee`**: This overrides the random group member selection, and allows you to "force-assign" alerts to one person.
-The intended use-case for this is during the development phase of a new alert, to prevent spurious false-positives from annoying everyone.
-The forced assignee does not need to be a member of the group that assignees are normally chosen from.

-- **`group_topic_assignee`**: Given the `Group#id` or `Group#name` for a group,
-  this overrides the `assignee_group_id` that was created with the receiver token.
-A person in the group will be randomly selected for assignment to the alert.
+- **`topic_assignee`**: Accepts `User#username`.
+Automatically
+  assigns the created topic to the specified user.
+Note that the specified user has to be an admin or is a member of an assignable group given by the `assign_allowed_on_groups` site setting.

+- **`topic_group_assignee`**: Accepts `Group#name`.
+Automatically
+  assigns the created topic to the specified group.
+Note that the specified group has to at least be assignable by an admin.
+The assignability of a group can be configured at the `/g/admins/manage/interaction` path.

 - **`description`** -- the description will be displayed under each alert.